RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/SpriteSheets/LoadSpriteSheet.md

 # LoadSpriteSheet

 ## Description
-Loads a spritesheet and returns the id of it.
+Loads a spritesheet and returns the ID of it.

 ## Parameters
 - `path`